flairNLP/flair/resources/docs/embeddings/TRANSFORMER_EMBEDDINGS.md

 ### Layers

-The 'layers' argument controls which transformer layers are used for the embedding.
-If you set this value to `-1,-2,-3,-4`, the top 4 layers are used to make an embedding.
+The `layers` argument controls which transformer layers are used for the embedding.
+If you set this value to '-1,-2,-3,-4', the top 4 layers are used to make an embedding.
 If you set it to '-1', only the last layer is used.
 If you set it to "all", then all layers are used.

 This affects the length of an embedding, since layers are just concatenated.